 Prior to the completion of their second full year (twenty-four credit hours) of enrollment, MFA candidates submit a portfolio of their creative work to their advisory committee which decides in advance the length of the portfolio and other specific requirements for its contents.
-Students must submit a Notice of Intent, signed by their committee, 30 days before the portfolio is due.
+Students must submit a Notice of Intent to Review Portfolio, signed by their committee, 30 days before the portfolio is due.
 The Notice of Intent will indicate the specific requirements for the portfolio.
-No review may be conducted during the summer.
+No review will be conducted after the beginning of the summer session.
+The Advisor should report the results of the review to the English Graduate Office.